Lakeside Amusement Park: History

-The Derby Racer—a double-track racing coaster designed by John A. Miller—was added in 1911.
-The massive ride was built at the northern end of the park, which had previously been designated for social functions only, thus beginning a gradual move away from the park's White City aspirations.
+Derby Racer, a double-track racing coaster designed by John A. Miller, was added in 1911.
+The ride was built at the northern end of the park, which had previously been used for social functions only, signifying a gradual move away from the park's White City aspirations into a more amusement ride-centric focus.

-The Scenic Railway and other structures in the southwestern section of the park were destroyed by a fire on November 15, 1911.
-Another fire in January 1912 destroyed the skating rink and damaged the Derby coaster.
-The coaster was repaired, while the natatorium was converted into the new roller skating rink; it would not be used for swimming again until 1928.
+Scenic Railway and several other structures in the southwestern section of the park were destroyed by a fire on November 15, 1911.
+Another fire in January 1912 destroyed the skating rink and damaged Derby Racer.
+Derby Racer was repaired, while the natatorium was converted into a new roller skating rink.
+It would not be used for swimming again until 1928.

-Following its acquisition by Ben Krasner in 1935, Lakeside underwent a period of major renovations and additions, further distancing the park from its original White City/Exhibition roots.
-Many new rides were added, including the Cyclone roller coaster, which replaced the Derby Racer in 1940.
+Following its acquisition by Ben Krasner in 1935, the park underwent a period of major renovations and additions.
+Many new rides were added, including the Cyclone roller coaster, which replaced Derby Racer in 1940.
 New buildings and features were built in the Art Deco style, including individual ticket booths for most major rides and attractions.
-Although most of these booths were of the standalone type, one notable exception was the Cyclone, which had a built-in ticket booth between the entrance and exit ramps.
-Although ride tickets (as well as unlimited ride passes) are now sold at the park’s entrances rather than at each ride, many of the original ticket booths are still in place.
-Architect Richard L. Crowther designed much of Lakeside's Art Deco and Modern features during this period, and included a great deal of neon lighting in his work.
+Architect Richard L. Crowther designed much of the park's architectural features during this period, and included a great deal of neon lighting in his work.